 Memorandum of Understanding on Development Cooperation between Australia and the Republic of Korea [PDF 15 KB]

-The signing recognises the ROK as an important emerging donor and development partner in Asia.
+The signing recognises the ROK as an important emerging donor and development partner in Asia and the Pacific.
 Australia and the ROK have held three High Level Consultations on development cooperation since the signing of the MOU.
 Both countries are working together to explore ways to develop practical collaboration, with a focus on the Asia-Pacific and strengthened development effectiveness.

 Australia and the ROK share key security interests in North Asia and the Asia-Pacific region, with peace and stability on the Korean Peninsula critical to the economic performance and security of both countries.
 Both support a nuclear-free Korean Peninsula and regard the continued commitment of the United States to the Asia-Pacific as critical to stability and prosperity in the region.
 Our security and defence ties are expanding: the joint meeting of our foreign and defence ministers in Seoul on 4 July 2013 was the first 2+2 meeting the ROK had conducted with any country, except the US.